mootools/mootools-core/Docs/Plugins/Drag.Move.md

 ### Notes:

-- Drag.Move requires an XHTML doctype.
+- Drag.Move requires the page to be in [Standards Mode](http://hsivonen.iki.fi/doctype/).
 - Drag.Move supports either position absolute or relative.
 If no position is found, absolute will be set.

 ### Demos: